 Assuming, however, that the spouses/parents are able to arrive at an amicable settlement and are able to draw up an agreement that contains provisions for conservatorship, then the court may recognize such agreement but only if it finds that agreement to be in the child’s best interest.
 The spouses may then file their written agreement with the court which, in turn, may decide to render an order wherein both spouses are appointed as joint managing conservators.

 Texas courts reserve the right to decide over issues relating to child conservatorship or custody.
 If it deems necessary, instead of joint conservatorship, it may decide for sole conservatorship, wherein custody is awarded to only one of the parents.
 This means that the child will reside with the appointed custodial parent with that parent having the exclusive right to make decisions about the child’s growth and development.

-According to Kirker Davis, as much as possible, Texas courts still prefer joint conservatorship arrangements to allow the child to maintain a meaningful relationship with both parents.
+As much as possible, Texas courts still prefer joint conservatorship arrangements to allow the child to maintain a meaningful relationship with both parents.
 Under a joint custody arrangement, both parents share the decision-making responsibilities for their child.